Showpass

 The Orders page is where Showpass customers view and manage their tickets.
 When we introduced NFC tickets and took on a major client contract, we discovered some problems: the page was hard to use on phones, managing multiple tickets was confusing, and it took too many steps to do basic things.

-Working solo on this project, I focused on two main goals: making it easier for customers to use and building it in a way that can scale with Showpass.
+Leading this project, I focused on two main goals: making it easier for customers to use and designing it in a way that can scale with Showpass.

-Downloading a ticket on your phone took 6-7 steps - way too many steps (I counted scrolling as an interaction step in my count).
-I mapped out how people were using it and found several pain points that were slowing a lot of users down.
+Downloading a ticket on your phone took 6-7 steps - which is way too many (I included scrolling as an interaction step in my count).
+I mapped out how users were using it and found several pain points that were slowing a lot of users down.

 I simplified getting your tickets (both NFC and regular) down to just 2 steps.
 This means fans can get into events faster with less effort and our venue partners have shorter lines at the door.